How to Become a UX Designer

 Can You Become a UX Designer With No Experience?

 Yes, you can become a UX Designer without any previous work experience.
-Our Digital Skills Survey found that 65 percent of UX Designers began their careers in the design field, later specializing into UX design to gain a competitive edge in the job market.
+Our Digital Skills Survey found that 65 percent of UX Designers began their careers in the design field, later specializing in UX design to gain a competitive edge in the job market.
 So while experience or education in a design-related field is a great first step toward becoming a UX Designer, it isn’t an absolute necessity.
 In fact, it’s also quite common to have a background in psychology or the social sciences, which can be leveraged in the user research phase of UX.

 Some UX Designers come from completely different industries, like tech consulting.
 What’s important in these cases is to take the time to understand the tactics used to conduct user research and implement it through experience design.